GeomarPerales/Meteorolab/README.md

 # meteorolab
-scripts developed for the laboratory practices of meteorology and climatology of Autonomous University of baja California.
+scripts developed for the laboratory practices of meteorology and climatology of Autonomous University of baja California using datasets of senamhi.